kristianwiklund/VM211_Firmware/README.md

 Requirements
 ============

 You need to install a few libraries to use this code, on Linux, you can install them by running the '''dependencies.sh''' script, if you have installed arduino-cli.
+Otherwise, check the dependencies.sh file to find out which libs to install.

-Otherwise, check the dependencies.sh file to find out which libs to install
+The reason for this is that a lot of the code reading sensors have been refactored, and I don't see the point in redistributing any 3PP libraries that are freely available in the IDE.
+It only causes potential dependency conflicts.

 Preparing the ESP-01 device
 ===========================

 Unless already flashed with the right firmware, you need to flash your ESP-01 to use espressif firmware 1.7.3, which is found here: https://www.espressif.com/en/support/download/at

 Instructions for flashing is available in the WiFiEspAT README.
 The reason is that the WiFiEspAT library need 1.7.x to provide a stable networking experience.

 The Wifi credentials are not set in the VM211 sketch, use the tools/setuppersistentwificonnection example from wifiespat to do that.